Iceland: Police shoot 1st polar bear sighted in years – DW – 09/20/2024

 The last polar bear sighting in Iceland was in 2016 and also ended with the animal being shot.

 A pair of the bears also found their way to the island in 2008.
-Authorities decided at that time to make killing polar bears, despite their endangered status, standard practice, citing the risks to people and to livestock.
+Authorities decided at that time to make killing polar bears, despite their endangered status, standard practice if they come ashore, citing the risks to people and to livestock.
 They also said at the time that the bears could not have survived long in Iceland anyway, given the lack of sea ice they usually use to hunt and a limited food supply.

 They said the environment would not have enabled females to give birth or raise cubs.